Notes to the consolidated financial statements for the year ended 31 December 2019

-Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use, are added to the cost of those assets, until such time as the assets are substantially ready for their intended use.
+Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use, are added to the cost of those assets, until the assets are substantially ready for their intended use.
 All other borrowing costs are recognised in profit or loss for the year in which they are incurred.

 Goodwill arises on acquisitions and is recognised as an asset initially measured at cost, being the excess of the cost of the business combination over the Group’s share of the net fair value of acquiree’s identifiable assets, liabilities and contingent liabilities recognised at the date of acquisition.
 If the Group’s share of the net fair value of the acquiree’s identifiable assets, liabilities and contingent liabilities, after reassessment, exceeds the cost of the business combination, the excess is recognised immediately in profit or loss.

 Goodwill is measured at cost less accumulated impairment losses.
 In respect of equity-accounted investees, the carrying amount of goodwill is included in the carrying amount of the investment.
 Transaction costs incurred in a business combination are expensed.

 The Group elected not to restate past business combinations at the date of adoption of IFRS.

 In the process of applying the Group’s accounting policies management has made the following principal judgements and estimates that have a significant effect on the amounts recognised in the consolidated financial statements.
 Actual results may differ from these estimates.